Merger-induced galaxy transformations in the ARTEMIS simulations

 It is perhaps more instructive to focus on the merger time and the mass of the MMAP.
 In Fig.~\ref{fig:mass_ratios_merger_times} the accretion mass ratios and merger times of the MMAPs are plotted, colour-coded by peak stellar mass of the MMAP.
 We calculated the merger times from the 5th and 95th percentiles of redshifts at which stars were unbound from the MMAP and accreted onto the host.
 The plotted times are interpolations between these two values.
 The accretion redshift values are correct only to the nearest snapshot, which are separated by $\sim1$ Gyr or less; hence the accretion times are correct to within $\sim1$~Gyr.
 On the $y$-axis is the ratio of peak \emph{total} mass of the MMAP subhalo to the total mass of the host subhalo (measured at the same time).
 This may be of more relevance to this work than the stellar mass ratio alone, since any dynamical transformations of the host are likely to be affected by the total mass.

 As expected from the accretion histories in Fig.~\ref{fig:accreted_mass_t_L}, there is a wide range of MMAP merger times.
 More than half of these are in the range 6-10 Gyr ago, broadly similar to the GS \citep[see][]{Belokurov,Helmi,splash,Dimatteo2019,Gallart2019,Bonaca2020}.
 The mass ratios span an order of magnitude between $\sim0.05$ and $\sim0.6$.
-This range is consistent with the estimate of 2.5:1 (grey dashed line) by \citet{Naidu_reconstruction} for the corresponding mass ratio of the GS-Milky Way merger.
+This range contains the estimate of 2.5:1 (grey dashed line) by \citet{Naidu_reconstruction} for the corresponding mass ratio of the GS-Milky Way merger.
 However, we emphasise that the total mass ratio of the GS-Milky Way merger remains poorly constrained.
 This is because the total mass budget includes the dark matter and gas content of the dwarf, neither of which is observationally accessible.
 We therefore treat the total mass ratio as one of the least well constrained parameters of the interaction and do not wish to over-interpret it.
 Hence we do not limit our sample using this quantity.